 - Final Fantasy VII's motorcycle chase sequence has Cloud do this with his Buster Sword.

 - In Final Fantasy VIII, the Seifer vs. Squall fight in cutscene makes use of this extensively.

-- Pyramid Head in Silent Hill.
-The loud scraping/whining noise of his giant blade becomes a signal of his approach.
+- Pyramid Head in Silent Hill 2 is perhaps the most famous example in the Silent Hill series.
+The loud scraping/whining noise of his giant blade dragging over the ground becomes a signal of his approach.
 Justified in that Pyramid Head's weapon, the Great Knife, is a meat-cleaver blade roughly the size of a Buick.

 - James also does this when wielding the Great Knife, as he's barely strong enough to swing the thing, let alone carry normally.
 This even becomes a game mechanic; dragging the Knife in the dark will cause enemies to think James is the Pyramid Head and run the hell away.

-- Same as The Butcher and his Meat Cleaver.
+- The scenario is revived in Silent Hill Origins with The Butcher and his Meat Cleaver.

 - Dullahan's entrance in Vagrant Story is heralded by the sound of his sword scraping on the floor.
 When he enters, he drags it for another moment, and then cuts a mystic circle around himself.

 - The first trailer of Brütal Legend sees Eddie do this with an axe.